Alice and Jan Wedding

 Alice is gone.
 Alice's grandfather Max Briskin, and Alice's mother Ida May Dawn, and Alice's father David Dawn are gone.

 My mother Ruth and all my aunts and uncles, Sue and Harry, and Ida Lifson, and Abe Lifson, and Beatrice Lifson and my Aunt Ida from London are gone.
-Paula is gone now for more than thirty-four years.
+My dear sister Paula is gone now for more than thirty-four years.

 Alice smiled and smiled and we danced and danced in The Baroque Room on that day forty years ago.
 Alice cherished her memories, as I do.
 And, she would counsel all of us to "make new memories."
 I will continue to follow her advice and example.